-Upon completion of this degree, students will be able to Identify
+Upon completion of this degree, students will be able to:

-- The role human resources management has in the business Industry. - Demonstrate the ability to research constantly changing government regulations. - Demonstrate the ability to apply analytical methods to business and ethic situations. - Demonstrate basic skills used In day to day operation of a common human resource office, such as written communication, data collections, and payroll. - Model those attributes necessary for gainful employment In the field of human resources.
+- 1. Identify the role human resources management has in the Business Industry. - 2.
+Demonstrate the ability to research constantly changing government regulations. - 3.
+Demonstrate the ability to apply analytical methods to business and ethical situations. - 4.
+Demonstrate basic skills used in day to day operation of a common human resource office, such as written communication, data collections, and payroll procedures. - 5.
+Model those attributes necessary for gainful employment in the field of human resources.

-UNITS D COURSES REQUIRE
+REQUIRE D COURSES UNITS

-3 Business Payroll Procedures ACCT9
+ACCT 9 Business Payroll Procedures 3

-4 General Accounting ACCT10A
+ACCT 10A General Accounting 4

-3 Principles of Management GnBUS6
+GNBUS 6 Principles of Management 3

-3 Human Resource Management GNBUS8
+GNBUS 8 Human Resource Management 3

-3 Organizational Management GNBUS9
+GNBUS 9 Organizational Management 3

-3 Introduction to Global Business GNBUS10
+GNBUS 10 Introduction to Global Business 3

-3 Business Communications GNBUS21
+GNBUS 21 Business Communications 3

-3 Business Computer Applications GNBUS30
+GNBUS 30 Business Computer Applications 3

-1 Computer Operating System GNBUS41
+GNBUS 41 Computer Operating Systems 1

-Business Ethics GNBUS48
+GNBUS 48 Business Ethics 3

-3 Records Management GNBUS53
+GNBUS 53 Records Management 3

+TOTAL U NITS REQUIRED FOR DEGREE MAJOR 32

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Please see your counselor for additional information
+Please see your counselor for additional emerging computer applications, records management, and standard business procedures.